Healthdirect Free Australian health advice you can count on.

 When should I see a doctor?

-If you have any blood in your stool or bleeding from the anus, make sure you get it checked out by a doctor.
+If you have blood in your poo for 3 weeks, make sure you get it checked out by a doctor.

 If you have blood in your stool and you feel faint, dizzy or light-headed, this may be an emergency.
 Go to the nearest emergency department as soon as possible or call triple zero (000) and ask for an ambulance.